edereynaldesaintmichel/masked_inner_attention/README.md

-# MaskedInnerAttention: Financial Statement Line Item Substitution Network
+# MaskedInnerAttentionNet: Financial Statement Line Item Substitution Network

-EloisNet is a novel neural network architecture designed to handle missing data in financial statements by learning substitution patterns between line items.
+MaskedInnerAttentionNet is a novel neural network architecture designed to handle missing data in financial statements by learning substitution patterns between line items.
 It leverages a unique second-order mechanism to capture relationships between financial statement entries and predict missing values based on available data.

 It delivers 28.5% performance improvement against carrying over the figures from year n to year n+1.